itisrazza/itisrazza/README.md

 ### Interests

 I also like taking photos, and read, write and speak languages I don't use on a daily basis (French, Japanese atm).
+Don't have much to show for them.